-A Booting from [SYSF] During an Upgrade
+Booting from [SYSF] During an Upgrade

 This appendix describes how to boot the various VAX computers from [SYSF].
 You must boot from the [SYSF] root during phase 2, 3, and 4 of the upgrade procedure.
+If you need more information on booting, refer to the installation and operations guide for your VAX computer.